 *2 RAWLINGS et al. transfered Python reticulatuns in the new genus Broghammerus.
 If this change will be generally accepted remains to be seen.
 Picture: J. Bulian

-Length: up to 7m Most examples do remain smaller.
+Length: up to 7m Most specimen do remain smaller.
 The longest example was owned by the owner of a private zoo in Bangkok, Mr. Siah and reached a total length of 8,8 m.